 Whether you just want to relax on the beach and do the 5-minute walk up Lion’s Rock, or do a detour to Kitekite Falls, it’s a perfect day out that feels miles away from Auckland.

-My personal favourite thing to do in Piha was the Mercer Bay Loop trail, a 40-minute walk that has simply breathtaking coastal scenery all around.
+My personal favourite thing to do in Piha was the Mercer Bay Loop trail, a 40-minute walk that has simply breathtaking coastal scenery all around, and is potentially one of the most beautiful places in the North Island.

 Discover more things to do in Piha here.